Webpage Ranking and SEO 101 basics

 A strong SEO strategy optimizes a website to provide the optimal user experience, utilizing different techniques to appeal to search engines bots too.
 There are so many techniques and ways to go about it, SEO can be viewed as an art as well as a science.
 But this begs the question – why do it at all?

 For businesses, simply having a website is not enough.
-To make the most out of your website, you need to implement SEO best practices.
+Your webpage ranking is also important.
+To make this happen and to get the most out of your website, you need to implement SEO best practices.

-SEO is crucial for a number of reasons, the first being that ranking better means your site is more visible to searchers.
+SEO is crucial for a number of reasons, the first being that having a better webpage ranking means your site is more visible to searchers.
 Higher visibility levels mean more searchers will locate your site on SERPs and give you a click.
 It can be looked at as a numbers game, and good SEO will stack the odds in your favor.

 With a strong SEO strategy behind you, you’ll achieve better outcomes and experience more tangible benefits from your website, ultimately resulting in more revenue for your business.